 In 1993, a young man named Vernon Howell, a member of the Seventh Day Adventist tradition had maneuvered his way into a leadership position within a break-away group called the Branch Davidian.
 Believing that the apocalypse or end of the world was near, they gathered followers and eventually located just outside of Waco, Texas at an encampment called Mount Carmel.
 Proclaiming that God has spoken to him in a vision, Howell changed his name to David Koresh and established himself as God's spokesperson.
 Women followers were instructed that they could have sexual relations only with him and their husbands must remain celibate.
 He fathered at least 14 children by these women and girls as young as 13.
-God had told him he could he told his flock.
+He claimed that God had told him he could lead this flock.
+And many believed him, though I do not know how or why.